Salmon Wellington is an elegant and impressive dish. And believe it or not, it is actually very easy to make!

 - Preheat oven to 400 degrees F. Line a large sheet pan with parchment paper, and set aside.

-Make the cream cheese and spinach filling
+Make the filling

-- Add spinach, parmesan, and breadcrumbs.
-Stir until spinach is wilted.
-Season with salt and pepper to taste.
+- Stir in cream cheese until softened and lightly melted.
+Add the spinach and stir for a few seconds until slightly wilted.
+Then, add the parmesan cheese and Italian breadcrumbs, season with salt and pepper, and combine.
 Remove from heat and set aside.
 It will look a bit crumbly.

-Assemble and bake
+Assemble

 - Place salmon filet onto the rolled out puff pastry sheet, in the center.
 Top with the cream cheese and spinach mixture evenly.

 - Brush all the borders with the prepared egg wash.
 This will act as the “glue” for the puff pastry.
 Fold over the long edges over the salmon, and lightly pinch to seal.
-Then brush the short ends with more egg wash, and fold them over to seal.
+Then, brush the short ends with more egg wash, and fold them over to seal.
 Repeat with the remaining salmon filets.

 Notes

-- Puff pastry sheet size: Depends on the shape and size of your salmon.
-Just make sure to leave about 3 inches of space around the edges, so that it fully wraps the salmon.
-I used Pepperidge Farm’s frozen puff pastry.
+- I use Pepperidge Farm’s frozen puff pastry.
 Each 1.1-pound box comes with two sheets – I cut each sheet into 2 to roll out 4 sheets total.

 - To prevent the bottom from getting soggy, pat dry the salmon thoroughly.
 Also, cut slits on the puff pastry once assembled – this will allow the steam to escape and keep the puff pastry flaky and buttery.